EricDalrymple91/strawpy/README.md

 # Attribution

-Horizion isn't endorsed by [Strawpoll](http://www.strawpoll.me/) and doesn't reflect the views or opinions of Strawpoll or anyone officially involved in producing or managing Strawpoll or the Strawpoll API.
+StrawPy isn't endorsed by [Strawpoll](http://www.strawpoll.me/) and doesn't reflect the views or opinions of Strawpoll or anyone officially involved in producing or managing Strawpoll or the Strawpoll API.

 # License